ConsciousML/terragrunt-template-catalog-aws/modules/oidc_provider/header.md

 # AWS OpenID Connect (OIDC) Module

-This module creates and configures an OIDC provider in AWS to connect GitHub Actions with AWS
+This module creates or retrieves an existing OIDC provider in AWS to connect GitHub Actions with AWS